fenago/Grokking-Deep-Learning/Lab_5.md

 from sets of tools that are universally applicable to nearly all neural networks, to specialpurpose architectures that are advantageous for modeling specific types of phenomena in data.

-## modeling probabilities and nonlinearities:
-activation functions

-In this chapter
-•

-What is an activation function?

-•

-Standard hidden activation functions

-	—Sigmoid
-	—Tanh
-•

-Standard output activation functions

-	—Softmax
-•

-Activation function installation instructions

-I know that 2 and 2 make 4—& should be glad to prove it too if I could—though I must say if by any sort of process I could convert 2 & 2 into five it would give me much greater pleasure.
-—George Gordon Byron, letter to Annabella Milbanke, November 10, 1813

-9

-## 162